MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/clone-import-pipeline.md

 #### [Classic](#tab/classic/)

+### Build pipeline

-To copy a pipeline definition from another project, you can export an existing definition from that project, and then import it.
+To copy a build definition from another project, you can export an existing definition from that project, and then import it.

 :::moniker range="azure-devops"